 Reflection and Deflection of Light in this Testamentum Fraternitatis fourteenth chapter.
 Are they intriguing optical hints hidden behind a superstition that cannot maintain the claims?

 Text: “If you want to make a mirror which, according to the constellation, gets all the people who walk past your house to enter your room [ all the people who are present in the room where the mirror is], do the following: melt a mirror from the electro [electrim], as taught in the divine magic, in the following way: when the Sun is rising during the full Moon, melt it and polish with the triple earth, then finish up polishing with a deerskin so that it becomes very shiny.
 Remember: the mirror should be cast as a concave, 1/4 cubit wide, then get another one cast while the Sun is rising, three days before full Moon on Saturn hour; cast it flat, 1/4 cubit wide and 1/4 cubit high, polish it well on one side; then you need to prepare another mirror of impeccable pure white glass 1/4 cubit wide and 1/4 cubit high.
-When you get all those mirrors, make a machine of hardwood, it is very important that all the fissures are well closed and it has to be built following the drawing instruction below.
+When you get all those mirrors, make a machine of hardwood, it is very important that all the fissures are well closed, and it has to be built following the drawing instruction below.

-A is the concave mirror of the apparatus which will throw completely the passer-by in A and should be oriented towards the room [ A is the concave mirror of the apparatus which will cast the passer-by in a very visible way as if he will walk towards the room ].
-B is the inferior mirror [ the one from which spirits go up to the metal mirror, and this metal window of the room is the reflection of the window E, it too has to be 1/4 cubit wide and 1/4 cubit high].
+A is the concave mirror of the apparatus, which will throw the passer-by completely in A and should be oriented towards the room [ A is the concave mirror of the apparatus which will cast the passer-by in a very visible way as if he will walk towards the room ].
+B is the inferior mirror [ the one from which spirits go up to the metal mirror, and this metal window of the room is the reflection of the window E; it too has to be 1/4 cubit wide and 1/4 cubit high].

-Put this apparatus in a dark place in your room so that the hole that should face the street is located at half man’s height against the wall, put the apparatus in front of the hole so that the hole of the apparatus is just before the hole to the street where people walk [ Put this apparatus in a dark place in your room so that the window through the wall, which gives on the street, is on half man’s height.
-Place the apparatus in front of the window which gives on the street].
+Put this apparatus in a dark place in your room so that the hole that should face the street is located at half man’s height against the wall; put the apparatus in front of the hole so that the hole of the apparatus is just before the hole to the street where people walk [ Put this apparatus in a dark place in your room so that the window through the wall, which gives on the street, is on half man’s height.
+Place the apparatus in front of the window on the street].

 Might this Testamentum Fraternitatis fourteenth chapter instead hint at a system that facilitates the usage of solar, lunar, or stellar beams in Alchemy?
 That’s a conjecture of mine.
 Strictly speaking, optical lenses are tied to refraction and magnification, while mirrors are to reflection and deflection of light.